chipscoco/OceanMonkey/README.md

 crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

-OceanMonkey was brought to life and is maintained by chenzhengqiang(wechat:Pretty-Style, blog:http://www.chipscoco.com) while teaching the python's web scraping in 2021.
+OceanMonkey was brought to life and is maintained by chenzhengqiang(wechat:Pretty-Style, blog:http://www.chipscoco.com) while teaching the python's web scraping in GuangZhou.

 Requirements
 ============